 Following his effort against the Phocaeans, the youngster of Cameroonian origin has now scored his maiden goal in the French top flight

-In the keenly contested affair, it was the visitors who drew the first blood after twelve minutes of play through Nemanja Radonjic.
-Receiving a pass from Duje Caleta-Car, the Serbian midfielder raced into the Phocaeans’ goal area before a slotting the ball past goalkeeper Benjamin Lecomte.
+In the keenly contested affair, it was the visitors who drew first blood after 12 minutes of play through Nemanja Radonjic.
+Receiving a pass from Duje Caleta-Car, the Serbian midfielder raced into the Phocaeans’ goal area before slotting the ball past goalkeeper Benjamin Lecomte.

-Andre Villas-Boas’ men held their nerves to take a slim 1-0 lead into the first-half break despite pouring attacks from the hosts.
+Andre Villas-Boas’ men held their nerve to take a slim 1-0 lead into the half-time break despite pouring attacks from the hosts.

 Three minutes into the second half, Guillermo Maripan levelled matters for Monaco after a corner kick taken by Aleksandr Golovin found the Chilean defender, who shrugged off Alvaro Gonzalez before sending a header into the top corner of Steve Mandanda’s goal.

 In the 75th minute, Tchouameni put his side ahead for the first time in the four-goal thriller after heading Golovin’s corner kick past Mandanda.

 Substitute Stevan Jovetic rifled home a superb free-kick — arrowing a rocket of a shot across into the top corner of the visitors’ goalkeeper – to complete the comeback and help them secure their 12th win of the 2020-21 campaign.

 Tchouameni, 20, was in action from start to finish alongside Mali prospect Youssouf Fofana, while Senegalese forward Krepin Diatta – who moved to France on a five-and-a-half-year contract from Belgian First Division A side Club Brugge – was handed his maiden appearance after replacing Sofiane Diop in the 68th minute.